tux78/intelmq/README.md

             {'key': 'els_logging', 'value': False}
         ]
     }]
-}
+}]
 ```

-The JSON Element may cover different ERC, each ERC can cover multiple data sources
+The JSON Element may cover multiple ERC, each ERC can cover multiple data sources